 In rounds seven to twelve, the fighters continued to trade at a furious pace.
-The ring mat was splattered with crimson as blood gushed from gashes on Gonzalez’ face and head, though incredibly the former strawweight stood right in the pocket with the physically superior man, landing more shots and at a higher connect percentage in every one of the last six rounds, aside from the 11th.
-And yet, remarkably, with the exception of one judge who gave Gonzalez the 8th, the challenger swept rounds seven to eleven on every single card.
+The ring mat was splattered with crimson as blood gushed from gashes on Gonzalez’ face and head, though incredibly the former strawweight stood right in the pocket with the bigger man, landing more shots and at a higher connect percentage in all of the last six rounds except the 11th.
+And yet, remarkably, with the exception of one judge who gave Gonzalez the eighth, the challenger swept rounds seven to eleven on all three cards.

 Of course, determining the winner of a round in a boxing match involves much more than tabulating punch stats.
-However, when you have one fighter more than doubling the connect rate of his opponent (as Gonzalez did in rounds eight and ten) you have to ask serious questions about why the judges were not rewarding him for his accuracy.
+But when you have one fighter more than doubling the connect rate of his opponent, as Gonzalez did in rounds eight and ten, you have to ask serious questions about why the judges were not rewarding him for his accuracy.
 If only one of the other two judges had given Gonzalez round eight – or indeed any one of rounds seven to eleven – he would have retained his title via majority draw.

 Had Srisaket Sor Rungvisai been landing the more effective, telling blows during these rounds, the judges’ divergence from the punch stats would have been more understandable, but the reverse seemed to be true.
 This was particularly evident in round eight, with Gonzalez catching the Thai repeatedly with clean, head-snapping hooks and uppercuts.
 And though he was not visibly hurting the challenger, the punches were crisp, unmistakable scoring shots.